bchao1/bullet/DOCUMENTATION.md

 ```

 ### Using `HorizontalPrompt` Object<a name="topic_15"></a>
-- Link `bullet` UI components into one horizontal prompt.
-Previous inputs will be cleared.
+- Link `bullet` UI components into one multi-stage prompt.
+Previous prompts will be cleared upon entering the next stage.
 - Returns a list of tuples `(prompt, result)`.

 > For `Prompt` ojects, call `summarize()` after launching the prompt to print out user input.